feedzai/deccaf/README.md

 To reproduce the deferral testing run the script [Code/deferral/run_alert.py](Code/deferral/run_alert.py).
 These results can then be evaluated with the notebook [Code/deferral/process_results.ipynb](Code/deferral/process_results.ipynb)

-## Replicating our results

-### Model Training
-If a user chooses to re-train the ML Model, human expertise model, or OvA classifiers, the results may slightly differ, as we used multiple cores in training, which, as stated in the LightGBM documentation, may lead to slightly different results in each run.

-### Deferral Results
-After following the steps detailed in the previous section, the user can run [run_alert.py](DeCCaF/run_alert.py).
-This script produces the test split assignments for each testing scenario generated in Step 5 of the previous section.
-These assignments are obtained by using DeCCaF or each of the baselines detailed in Section 5 of the [paper](Documents/paper.pdf).

-If the user uses the included models and generated experts, these results will be identical to those included in the paper.

 ## Notebooks

 We include notebooks to facilitate analysis of: